natanbs/Jenkins-Terraform/README.md

 	sh ( script: "echo ${command} ${options} && cd $WORKSPACE/main && ${ACCESS} && terraform init && terraform ${command} ${options} && terraform show -no-color > show-${ENV_NAME}.txt", returnStatus: true)
 }
 ```
+Note - Do not confuse between Jenkins and Terraform workspace:
+- Jenkins workspace is the directory where the job is running.
+- Terraform workspace is the environment created.

-ACCESS - Supports multiple AWS credentials profiles, taken from the parameters when running the build.
+ACCESS - Provide the AWS credentials profile to be used, taken from the PROFILE parameter when running the build.
+Terraform init - Performed both in the base ands mail directories with each run since to make sure the env is updated as the job can be run by other users on other slaves.
+Environment - The environemt (Terraforn workspace) that will be created